EU report to lay out options for development financing overhaul - sources

 A U.S. Treasury spokesperson did not immediately respond to a request for comment.

-A new standalone bank would be complex, while utilising a new EIB overshoot, as has been floated by the bank itself over the last couple of years, would raise questions about the EBRD's future purpose especially if EU grants were funelled away from it into the EIB.
+A new standalone bank would be complex, while utilising a new EIB overshoot, as has been floated by the bank itself over the last couple of years, would raise questions about the EBRD's future purpose especially if EU grants were funnelled away from it into the EIB.

 All the options would also require changes to the EBRD and EIB's current charters.